- Home

 Research has also noted that cruciferous vegetables may support kidney health.

 For example, broccoli contains a natural compound called sulforaphane, which may protect against kidney fibrosis – a common symptom of CKD.
 In this study, cauliflower leaf extract was found to improve kidney and liver function in rats.
-And another study suggested cabbage juice may help to protect the liver and kidneys from lead-induced toxicity.
+And another study suggested cabbage juice may help protect the liver and kidneys from lead-induced toxicity.

 Garlic